hai-nc/htm-cl/README.md

 # Requirements

-1. SBCL (Steel-Bank Common Lisp) (tested with SBCL version 1.5.4 on GNU-Linux)
+1. SBCL (Steel-Bank Common Lisp) (tested with SBCL version 1.5.4 on GNU-Linux).
-1. quicklisp.
-1. connection to the Internet, which might be taken for granted, for quicklisp to auto-download these dependencies during execution (if not yet available):
-   1. rove
+1. quicklisp (dependencies specified in file htm-cl.asd will be auto-downloaded and installed by quicklisp).

 # Usage